bithabib/flash_ssd_simulator_web/README.md

 ## Wear Leveling:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Discover the crucial wear leveling mechanism employed by flash SSDs.
 Observe how the simulator distributes write operations evenly across the memory cells, extending the lifespan and endurance of the SSD.
+1. Static Wear Leveling: This algorithm evenly distributes writes across all blocks in the SSD.
+It ensures that each block receives an equal number of write operations, preventing certain blocks from wearing out faster than others.
+However, static wear leveling does not take into account the varying usage patterns of different blocks.

+2. Dynamic Wear Leveling: This algorithm takes into consideration the usage patterns of blocks.
+It monitors the number of erase and program cycles for each block and dynamically redistributes data to less-used blocks.
+This helps to achieve a more balanced wear across the entire SSD, improving longevity.

+3. Hybrid Wear Leveling: This algorithm combines the benefits of both static and dynamic wear leveling.
+It initially uses static wear leveling to evenly distribute writes.
+Over time, it switches to dynamic wear leveling to adapt to changing usage patterns and maintain wear balance.

+4. Block-based Wear Leveling: This algorithm operates at the block level rather than the page level.
+It redistributes data among entire blocks rather than individual pages.
+This approach reduces write amplification and ensures that all cells within a block wear out uniformly.

+5. Over-Provisioning: This technique reserves a certain percentage of the SSD's capacity as spare area that is not accessible to the user.
+The over-provisioned space is used by the wear-leveling algorithms to perform data relocation and wear balancing operations.
+It helps to mitigate the impact of uneven wear on the usable capacity of the SSD.

 ## Write Amplification:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Delve into the concept of write amplification, a critical metric for flash SSD performance.
 Gain insights into how the simulator minimizes write amplification by optimizing the write operations and reducing unnecessary data movements.